Makum people: Culture

 The Assamese Chinese have retained many aspects of their Chinese heritage while also adopting elements of Assamese culture.
 They celebrate traditional Chinese festivals such as the Lunar New Year and the Mid-Autumn Festival, while also participating in local Assamese festivities, like Bihu.
 Today many call themselves simply Assamese and identify with the Assamese culture.

 Religion

-The religious practices of the Assamese Chinese are diverse, including Christianity, Buddhism, and Confucianism.
-Christianity however still remains the predominant religion.
+The community follows more than one religion, chiefly Christianity, along with Buddhism.
+Christianity is the predominant faith.

+In literature

+The community and its ordeal are the subject of the Assamese novel Makam (মাকাম) by the writer Rita Chowdhury, published in 2010 and based on interviews with more than a hundred Assamese Chinese.
+The book, which the author later translated into English as Chinatown Days, recounts how around 1,500 Assamese Chinese from Makum were imprisoned and deported during the 1962 war, and it was reprinted many times in its first year.